evry-bergen/knative-workshop/labs/1-serve/README.md

 # Lab 1: Knative Serve

-This guide shows you how to deploy an app using Knative, then interact with it using cURL requests.
+This guide shows you how to deploy an service using Knative, then interact with it using cURL requests.

 ## Sample application

-This guide uses the [Hello World sample app in Go][helloworld-go] to demonstrate the basic workflow for deploying an app, but these steps can be adapted for your own application if you have an image of it available on [Docker Hub][docker-hub], [Google Container Registry][google-gcr], or another container image registry.
+This guide uses the [Hello World sample service in Go][helloworld-go] to demonstrate the basic workflow for deploying an application, but these steps can be adapted for your own application if you have an image of it available on [Docker Hub][docker-hub], [Google Container Registry][google-gcr], or another container image registry.